the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 parameters.
 This text file will be downloaded from your browser window, and can be reused later.
 You could use it on the same TVB installation, or on a totally different TVB server, in several manners:

-    - from web GUI, using the |upload_icon| button, on this page
+    - from web GUI, using the |upload_icon| button, on this page (top of column `History`)
     - in the python console of TVB, for better debugging capabilities.
 Examples for this later case can be found in the set of examples for COMMAND and LIBRARY profiles.

 .. caution::
-    Please notice that **deleting a simulation will also delete all resulting data that had been produced**.
+    Please notice that **deleting a simulation will remove the parameters configuration, and also delete all resulting data that had been produced** in relation to that simulation.

 ..
 SIMULATOR COLUMN